Gong Xiangyu

 Gong Xiangyu (龚翔宇 (龔翔宇, gōng xiáng yǔ); born 21 April 1997) is a Chinese volleyball player.
 She is the captain of the China women's national volleyball team.
-On club level, she plays for Jiangsu.
+On the club level, she plays for LOVB Madison.

 Personal

 She was born in Lianyungang to a P.E. teacher mother who was once a national épée champion, and a policeman father who used to play for the Jiangsu U23 basketball team.
 Her given name Xiangyu means "flying in the universe."
 She started attending Nanjing Normal University in 2016.

 Career

 Junior

 Before 2014, she was a setter.
 As a substitute player, she participated in 2012 Asian Youth Girls Volleyball Championship and 2013 FIVB Volleyball Girls' U18 World Championship.

 In 2014, because the former main opposite hitter, Ju Wanrong's injury, she began to be an opposite hitter and had success.
 During 2014 Asian Junior Women's Volleyball Championship and 2015 FIVB Volleyball Women's U20 World Championship, she showed her power.